 Vancouver Female is currently seeking qualified coaches for all levels and divisions for the upcoming hockey season.

 If you are an interested parent, a seasoned hockey player, and/or an experienced skater, please consider taking your Hockey Canada certification.

 Certification levels are easily obtained in condensed weekend courses and we are always interested in adding new head coaches and assistant coaches at every level of play.

 To apply, contact firstname.lastname@example.org

 Our association offers players the opportunity to benefit from female and male coaches who are strong role models.
 All of our coaching volunteers, many of whom are parents, show tremendous dedication and a passion for teaching our players.

-Each team at the recreational level practices once or twice a week and typically plays two games a week at the Peewee level and higher and one game per week at the Atom and Novice level.
+Each team at the recreational level practices once or twice a week and typically plays two games a week at the U13 level and higher and one game per week at the U11 and U9 level.

 Playoffs generally begin in February and run until the finals are complete in mid-March.
 The hockey season involves pre-season practices beginning in late August, Rep tryouts in early September, and on-ice practices beginning in September and going through the March playoffs.

 All players in the association are provided with opportunities during the season to advance their performance through power skating sessions, dryland training, and other skills and drills sessions with experienced coaches.